Phoenix-Chen-Git/CCMU/README.md

 The ROC-AUC is exceptionally high (0.99), indicating near-perfect class discrimination.
 As with other models, this metric is affected by data imbalance, though its magnitude still reflects strong separation capability.

 Figure 6d.
 Precision-Recall (PR) Curve:
-The PR-AUC reaches 0.31 for Fold 1—significantly better than the MIT, CFD, and epigenetic-only models.
-While precision still drops at high recall, it maintains acceptable levels across a broad range.
+The PR-AUC for Fold 1 is 0.31, which—while not perfect due to the strict FNR constraint—is substantially higher than the MIT, CFD, and epigenetic-only models.
+The relatively low PR-AUC reflects the trade-off imposed by maintaining FNR < 0.1, yet overall performance is much improved compared to previous approaches.

 Figure 6e.
 FNR and FPR Over Iterations:
-Both FNR and FPR decrease steadily during training.
-FNR remains below the 0.1 constraint, and FPR stabilizes under 0.05 by the end of training, reflecting balanced performance.
+FNR increases slightly during training but consistently stays below the 0.1 constraint.
+FPR decreases dramatically and stabilizes well under 0.05, indicating strong control over false positives while maintaining low false negatives.

 Figure 6f.
 Confusion Matrix:
 Out of 32,336 true negatives, only 1,159 are misclassified (FPR ~0.035).
 Of 107 positives, 80 are correctly predicted and 27 are missed (FNR ~0.25, likely due to epoch mismatch).
 Overall, the model demonstrates low error rates in both classes.